wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. Blockchain Synchronization/lesson.md

 ##### Docker Node Upgrade #####
 ##### Waves Package Node Upgrade #####

-Approximately every two weeks - one month the Waves team publishes updates to the [wavesplatform git repository](https://github.com/wavesplatform/Waves/releases/).
+Approximately every two-four weeks the Waves team publishes updates to the [wavesplatform git repository](https://github.com/wavesplatform/Waves/releases/).
+The Waves team strongly recommends to subscribe to the repository page to be aware of all releases.
 There you may see the:
 - **<ins>Version of the update</ins>**:
     It is a consecutive number of the node version.